|Support||Help Desk, Email, Chat, Forum, Phone & Knowledge Base|

 Customer Support / Service

-Here’s the thing about customer service ratings for all companies online – at worst, the stories are either bullsh*t or hyperbole; at best, the stories are purely anecdotal and not representative of general experience.
+The thing about online customer reviews is that the comments are usually not representative of a typical experience.
 It’s why 5-star and 1-star reviews on Amazon are generally worthless (tip – look at the 3-star reviews).
-It’s also why you can’t really go by random stories of hosting tech support without deeper investigation.
+For this reason, gauging a web hosting company’s customer support levels requires further investigation.

-Web Hosting Hub’s “proxies” – their US-based support team – indicated that their customer service is an investment.
+Web Hosting Hub’s US-based support team is an indicator that they value customer service.
 Their ticketing system across multiple access channels indicates the right processes.
-They have live chat and a phone support team.
+They have a live chat and a phone support team.

-My interactions so far have been positive.
-All this puts their Support in the pro column for me.
+My interactions so far have been positive, which places Web Hosting Hub’s Customer Support in the pro column for me.

 Cons of Web Hosting Hub

-There is no such thing as a “best hosting company” – only the “best fit for you” – and Web Hosting Hub is not for everyone.
-There are plenty of Web Hosting Hub complaints around the web.
-Some are valid and some are anecdotal.
-Just like they have plenty of pros – enough for me to use them for some projects – they also have some cons.
+Web Hosting Hub is not for everyone.
+You’ll find plenty of Web Hosting Hub complaints around the web.
+Some are valid, and some are purely anecdotal.
+Just like they have plenty of pros – enough for me to use them for projects – they also have some cons.

-Although most sites never need any more than a shared hosting server, it is very convenient to just upgrade your hardware as you grow.
-If you start with Web Hosting Hub and get to where you need a VPS, you’ll have to switch companies (even if it just means to their sister company, InMotion).
+Although most sites will never need more than a shared hosting server, dealing with a web host that can accommodate you as you grow is nice.
+If you start with Web Hosting Hub but eventually need a VPS, you’ll have to switch companies (even if it means to their parent company, InMotion.)

 Paid Backups & Domain Renewal

 Backups are critical because stuff happens.
-You need to have software or a system to keep your website backed up and ready to go if (when) something happens.
-Many hosting companies offer varying levels of backups as a fail-safe.
+You need software or a system to keep your website backed up and ready to go if (when) something happens.
+Many hosting companies offer varying levels of backups as fail-safe.

-Aside – You shouldn’t leave backups just to your hosting company.
+As an aside, never leave backups to your hosting company.
 You should set it up and take responsibility for it.
-However, it’s good to have a backup to your backup.
+However, it’s also good to have a third-party backup.

-InMotion does free backups and doesn’t charge to access it.
-HostGator does free backups, but charges to access the backup.
+InMotion offers free backups and doesn’t charge to access them.
+HostGator also does free backups but charges for access.
 Web Hosting Hub charges an extra $1/month for backup whether you need it or not.

-But if you’re going to keep your domain name with Web Hosting Hub, keep in mind that it’s $14.99/year to renew.
-It’s not too expensive, but it is above what you can get elsewhere.
+If you decide to keep your domain with Web Hosting Hub, keep in mind that renewing costs $14.99/year.
+It’s not too expensive, but it is higher than what you will pay elsewhere.

-Paid backups and pricey domain renewal – add up to a con for some users, especially compared to hosts that include it with their lower-priced plans (ie, HostGator).
+Paid backups and pricey domain renewal are a con for me, especially compared to hosts that include it with their lower-priced plans (i.e., HostGator).